Teaching Relief

 Membership of the Society is open to anyone interested in our aims, whether or not you hold a philosophical qualification or are employed as a professional philosopher.

-Membership currently costs £26 per annum, or £14 for postgraduates.
-This includes online access to the Journal of Applied Philosophy, as well as a reduced fee for the Society’s annual conference.
+Membership includes online access to the Journal of Applied Philosophy, as well as a reduced fee for the Society’s annual conference.
 Members can also apply for event funding through the Society’s grant scheme.

 Membership and journal subscription are handled by Wiley, as the publishers of the Journal of Applied Philosophy.
 The button will take you through to their website.